Your audience

 • Dashboard — Upload CSV files to add or update user data in bulk, or use the Contact Management tool to view and manage individual users.

-• APIs — Use Airship’s REST APIs to programmatically add, update, or remove Tags, Attributes, and other data.
+• APIs — Use Airship’s REST APIs to programmatically add, update, or remove tags, attributes, and other data.
 This is useful for real-time updates from your systems.

 • SDKs — Your mobile app or website can add or remove data directly using Airship SDK methods.
 This is ideal for capturing user actions as they happen.